It’s Super Effective! Learn Japanese with Pokémon

 Grab a Friend, Form a Party

-Now that you’ve encountered a wild Pokémon Enthusiast, who, best-case scenario, is Japanese, you’ve got to make every effort to
+Now that you’ve encountered a wild Pokémon Enthusiast, who, best-case scenario, is Japanese, you’ve got to make every effort to “befriend” them.

-In all seriousness, these games are designed to played socially.
+In all seriousness, these games are designed to be played socially.
 And with the power of the internet, it’s now easier than ever to find fellow language learners, or native speakers, even if you know no one local.

 In fact, “Pokémon GO” recently announced the new friend system, which will make it easier to connect remotely with others.

 There’s nothing like a little friendly competition to keep you accountable.
-If you start playing with a study-buddy, then you can compare notes while battling Pokémon.
+If you start playing with a study buddy, then you can compare notes while battling Pokémon.